TheSeedEconomy/theseedeconomy.github.io/index.md

 improvement/discovery/invention/secret with other farmers would benefit the society as a whole the most, and indirectly and collectively catapult himself and his progeny much further down the evolutionary road than would not sharing the improved technology.
-The only thing that is catastrophic to this proposed new model is greedy, power hungry, egocentric control freaks buying up huge amounts of farmland for their own profit and control agendas.
+The primary concern regarding the food supply and what is catastrophic to humanity regardless of remaining with the current economic system or adopting a new seed economy is a resultant concentration of fertile farmland in the hands of greedy, power-hungry and egocentric control freak “philanthropolists” (philanthropic monopolists) for their own, and other globalists, profit and control agendas.

 The spiritual foundation of this "new economy" is the practice of moderation in everything, especially material things.
 When a group of